wragge/dfat-documents-web/_volumes/volume-27-australia-and-the-united-kingdom-1960-1975/283-cablegram-bunting-to-downer.md

 In our view the reported general intention of the parties to the negotiation to consider action to ameliorate damage when it can be shown that trade is being seriously disrupted by the arrangements they have made does not offer sufficient protection to the Australian position.

 The Australian Government therefore requests the British Government to seek during the currency of the present negotiations the establishment of firm and predictable arrangements for access of Australian products to the British market for a transitional period of sufficient duration to allow Australia time to make the necessary adjustments consequent upon whatever loss of markets we may suffer.
-2
+[2](#f2)

 1  Document 270.

 2  Heath’s reply to McMahon is Document 292.

+[NAA: Al838, 727/4/2 PART 14]